MutantKiwi/TrackGuideDocs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Track.Guide Help
+track.guide Help
 ==================================================
-This the help documnetation for the track.guide research and planning tool
+This is the help documentation for the track.guide research and planning tool available at http://au.track.guide

 Contents: